This Italian Berry cake is a delicious vanilla cake with mascarpone frosting and fresh berries. It is easy to make and

-This Italian cake is almost as easy as making a trifle and any imperfections in the cake can easily be covered up when assembling.
+This Italian cake with mascarpone filling is almost as easy as making a trifle and any imperfections in the cake can easily be covered up when assembling.
 This cake is an Italian sponge cake that is layered with more creamy goodness from the mascarpone and then adorned with fresh berries.

-The ingredients you will need for this Italian layer cake are:
+The ingredients you will need for the Italian berry cake

 - Mascarpone cream (you can find this in the refrigerated specialty cheese section of your grocery store).